Skip to main content

 Cystic fibrosis

-Inheritance and genetic counselling
+Inheritance and genomic counselling

 Echogenic bowel in isolation is not an inherited condition.
-If it has a genetic cause, however, then appropriate counselling should be given for the consideration of the current and future pregnancies.
+If it has a genetic cause, however, appropriate counselling should be given for the consideration of the current and future pregnancies.

 Management